-The market for restaurants, bars and other dining options is competitive and the Issuer may need to compete with other established competitors, including restaurants, bars and other food halls.
-The Issuer competes with these other businesses on the basis of quality and price of products and/or services offered by its vendors, atmosphere, location and overall customer experience.
-The entrance of new competitors into the Issuer's markets (restaurants, bars and other dining options) could reduce revenue and operating margins.
+The market for restaurants & bars, especially hot pot restaurants, is competitive and the Issuer may need to compete with other established competitors.
+The Issuer competes with these other businesses on the basis of quality and price of products and/or services offered, atmosphere, location and overall customer experience.
+The entrance of new competitors, including other local hot pot restaurants, into the Issuer's markets could reduce revenue and operating margins.
 Some competitors may have greater financial and other resources, greater name recognition, more experience in the business and/or better presence in the planned markets.
-Any inability to compete successfully with competitors, shifts in consumer preferences away from dining out or the Issuer's inability to develop new products or services that appeal to consumers may negatively affect revenues.
+Any inability to compete successfully with competitors, shifts in consumer preferences away from restaurants & bars or the Issuer's inability to develop new products or services that appeal to consumers may negatively affect revenues.